In Map Viewer, you save maps in the following scenarios:

-To share your map with everyone (public) if it contains subscriber content or premium content from ArcGIS Living Atlas of the World, create an app from the map and share the app with the public.
+To share a map with everyone (public) if it contains subscriber content or premium content from ArcGIS Living Atlas of the World, create an app from the map and share the app with the public.
 This allows those who are not signed in to an organization to access the subscriber or premium content.
 See Share apps for more information.

 As the map owner, you can also edit the map's item details.